emansih/foboh-backend/README.md

 - I did not use enums for adjustment modes and types, instead I use typescript strings for checking.
 This could be improved as I repeated code in a number of places.

 - I used Postman to manually test the API requests and responses.
-This could be improved by adding unit tests
+This could be improved by adding more unit tests